A commercial and cultural hub

 The town is located near the mouth of the Manakara River from which it takes its name and has a small port.
 The urban municipality of Manakara covers 31,756 km², half of which is urbanized.

-The Madagascar Riviera
+The Riviera of Madagascar

 It is also here that the very first settlement of the island of Réunion departed.
 Nestled on a promontory at the foot of Pic Saint Louis, Fort Dauphin offers a magnificent landscape and one of the most spectacular in Madagascar.